stephenh/stephenh.github.com/content/posts/2025-04-17-fixing-async-stack-traces.md

 This is interesting--it's definitely better than the original `allPromisesTimeout` example, because we can see `zaz` from our `stacks.mjs` file, *but* we're missing `foo` -> `bar` -> `zaz`.

-This shows an interesting wrinkle with async/await: when we capture the current stack in `function zaz`'s `new Error()`, Node/v8 **can find the upstream async functions** (i.e. `foo` and `bar` from the previous example), but this example's regular functions that lack the async/await keywords.
+This shows an interesting wrinkle with async/await: when we capture the current stack in `function zaz`'s `new Error()`, Node/v8 **can find the upstream await points** (i.e. `foo` and `bar` from the previous example), but this example's regular functions that lack the async/await keywords.

 I'm curious though, is it the `async` keyword or the `await` keyword that is driving the better stack traces?